Jasbir96/Algoprep_cohort_1/Backend/Lecture-5_cookies_jwt/hw.md

-Que : Implement signup , login ,protectRoute and profile
+Que : Implement signup , login ,protectRoute and profile, logout

 Que : **Create a Mongoose schema for a movie database that includes the following fields:**